-To celebrate this prestigious nomination, Sarah shared her favourite wines and parts of Canberra with us.
+To celebrate this prestigious award, Sarah shared her favourite wines and parts of Canberra with us.

-What does being shortlisted the Women in Wine Awards in the Owner/Operator category mean to you?
+What does winning the Women in Wine Awards in the Owner/Operator category mean to you?

-It's such an honour to be nominated as a finalist in the Women in Wine Awards.
-I never thought I would one of three nominees nationally and I must admit I did cry with happiness when I received the news.
+It's such an honour to even be nominated as a finalist in the Women in Wine Awards.
+I never thought I would win and I must admit I did cry with happiness.
 I love working hard and making a positive impact on the wine industry within the Canberra region and supporting women in a male-dominated industry.

 Tell us the history of Lake George Winery.